 Title: Veduta interna della Basilica di Santa Maria Maggiore Signature: Caval(iere).
-Piranesi inc(idit).
+Piranesi inc(ise).

-Title: Interior View of the Basilica of Santa Maria Maggiore Signature: Engraved by the Knight Piranesi.
+Title: Interior View of the Basilica of Santa Maria Maggiore Signature: Engraved by Cavalier Piranesi.

-However, there are some differences between the two views.
+However, there are some notable differences between the two views.
 Piranesi’s shifts the perspective to the left in a more oblique manner.
-The rigidity of the perspective leads the eye to the baldacchino by Ferdinando Fuga, who also designed the façade of the church, and who Piranesi mentions by name in the title of the previous exterior view.
-Many of the modern additions to the church, such as the papal insignia of Alexander VI who, quite literally, lined the coffers of the ceiling with gold from the Americas, or the tapestries suspended from the ceiling, have been removed in favor of a focus on the building’s ancient architectural structure.
-The ionic columns with their flat entablature on the left are the only elements illuminated by a staggering bright light, whilst the rest the of the nave is relatively monochromatic.
+The rigidity of the perspective leads the eye to the baldachin by Ferdinando Fuga, who also designed the façade of the church, and who Piranesi names in the title of the previous exterior view.
+Many of the modern additions to the church—the papal insignia of Alexander VI, who quite literally lined the coffers of the ceiling with gold from the Americas, or the tapestries suspended from the ceiling—have been removed in favor of a focus on the building’s ancient architectural structure.
+The Ionic columns with their flat entablature on the left are the only elements illuminated by a staggering bright light, while the rest the of the nave is relatively monochromatic.
 Beyond these more characteristic departures, the similarities between the works of Pannini and Piranesi in style, composition, and genre are evident.

-The simple title, use of the word “veduta,” and lack of explanatory text, further indicate that Piranesi’s print is a more traditional view like that of Pannini or Giuseppe Vasi.
-Referencing the work of other successful artists was common practice in terms of attracting buyers, as famous views of the same subject were often collected as a set.
-Possessing multiple prints of the same subject or by the same artist, could add to the prestige of a collection.
-In fact, the views of Santa Maria Maggiore by Piranesi and Vasi appeared in the collection of the famous eighteenth-century antiquarian and bibliophile Alessandro Capponi (Battaglia, 95-100).
-Piranesi added this interior view to the group (3 in total) in the 1760s during the later part of his career.
-Art historian Mario Bevilacqua suggests that these later etchings, which Piranesi added to views that had already achieved some success on the print market, provided an easy way to turn a profit.
-It is interesting to note that Pannini’s son, Francesco, adapted a select group of his father’s paintings into print for this reason (seen in the gallery above).
-In a parallel manner, Piranesi’s son Francesco, reprinted the Views of Rome in the posthumous edition of the Opere published in Paris by the Didot press in the 1830s, held here at the University of South Carolina.
-Transcending Piranesi’s time, these economies of print seem to have informed the publishers of this volume of the Opere, who also present the three prints of Santa Maria Maggiore as a complete and cohesive set, and thus perhaps, a more marketable product to an international clientele.
+The grouping of these three etchings of this basilica reflects eighteenth-century economies of print while creating a virtual itinerary through urban space and historical time.
+The simple title and lack of explanatory text further indicate that Piranesi’s print is a more traditional veduta like those of Pannini or Vasi.
+Referencing the work of other successful artists was common practice in terms of attracting buyers, as famous views of the same subject were often collected as sets, whose prestige increased with additional prints of the same subject or by the same artist.
+In fact, many of the views of this basilica by Piranesi and Vasi appeared in the collection of the famous eighteenth-century antiquarian and bibliophile Alessandro Capponi (Battaglia 95-100).
+Piranesi added this interior view to the group of three in the 1760s.
+Mario Bevilacqua suggests that Piranesi’s later etchings, in which he revisited sites in his earlier, successful views, provided an easy way to turn a profit.
+It is noteworthy that Pannini’s son Francesco adapted a select group of his father’s paintings into print for this reason, including this etching of Santa Maria Maggiore.
+In a parallel manner, Piranesi’s son Francesco worked to preserve his father’s copper plates and indirectly facilitated the reprinting of the Vedute di Roma in the Didot edition of the Opere.
+Transcending Piranesi’s time, these economies of print seem to have informed the publishers of this volume of the Opere, who also present the three prints of Santa Maria Maggiore as a cohesive set, and thus perhaps, a more marketable product to an international clientele.
 (ZL)